Guderian2nd/TrueHistoryAI/AI Rules.md

 IF MyUnit HP is HPLow THEN MoveUnittoSpot is VeryLow IF EnemyUnitHP is HPHigh THEN MoveUnittoSpot is Medium IF EnemyUnitHP is HPLow THEN MoveUnittoSpot is Low
-IF EnemyCityHP is HPHigh THEN MoveUnit
+IF EnemyCityHP is HPHigh THEN MoveUnittoSpot is
 IF THEN
 IF THEN
 IF THEN